 The KTU professor says that the research group is working on several topics in the field of energy efficiency (EVE).
 One of them is the increase of EVE of the existing infrastructure, especially related to hydrocarbon extraction companies in Lithuania.

 “We need to address the EVE needs of these companies.
 Such companies have high electricity costs due to on-site injection systems.
-These systems could be made more efficient with certain tools and technologies that we are researching that can really help save energy.
+These systems might be made more efficient with certain tools and technologies that we are researching that can really help save energy.

 In addition, hydrocarbon producers in Lithuania generate a lot of hot water, which currently wastes a lot of energy.
 This hot water is pumped back into the depths of the earth, without extracting energy from it,” explains M. Palas.